For families

 You keep meaning to ask them about the early years - the boat over, the dance where they met, the kitchen on Bendigo Street.
 LifeLoom turns that good intention into an heirloom your whole family will keep.

-A memoir as a gift for a parent or grandparent
+A memoir as a gift - for someone you love, or for yourself.

 Everyone says “we should record Dad’s stories.”
 Nobody does.